Smartphones. Everyone has one and most people are on the lookout for a new one at some point - but no-one ever wants to pay full price.

 Of course, the best phones on the market will often have premium prices too.
 Samsung Galaxy phones and iPhones may seem like the top choice but if you’re on a budget there are tonnes of other powerful options out there for less-than-premium prices too (see the best Chinese phones guide below, as an example).

 Chinese phones can be powerful, often with dual-SIM support, and at competitive prices.
 On the flip side, some may be difficult to return if there are any issues and you may need to pay import duty - depending on where you're getting them from.

 If the Chinese manufacturer in question doesn't yet have an official presence in your local market, chances are you're buying their phones via grey-market retailers, which may need cautious navigation.
 You can see all the pros and cons in our 'Best Chinese phone' article.

 We also have a round-up of the 'Best budget Chinese phones' to consider.

 Buying a secondhand or refurbished phone is another way to score a great deal, oftentimes on premium handsets like the iPhone.
 Our colleagues over at Macworld UK have looked into the best way to buy a secondhand iPhone in this guide.

 If you’re after a phone (or phablet) with a big screen then this guide is worth checking out.
 Phablets are defined by their large displays and are ideal for those who enjoy media, whether it's watching a lot of video or gaming on the go.
-They often have high capacity batteries to support their large screens and should ideally sport complimentary high resolution to match.
+They often have high capacity batteries to support their large screens and should ideally sport a high resolution to match.

 Our article shortlists the best large-screened phones on the market right now.